 We call that “sponsorship” and it is allowed any time of year.
 The contractor must be signatory to the Laborers Union.
 If you know a contractor who will sponsor you, the contractor should contact the apprenticeship program so we can get you enrolled.

 Will I also need to take classes while an apprentice?

 Yes.
-In addition to your OJT, you will also take classes for up to six weeks.
+In addition to your OJT, you will also take classes for up to six weeks throughout the term of your apprenticeship.
 The classes are typically held at our training center in San Ramon, but some courses are offered at local union offices throughout northern California.
 The training center in San Ramon also offers onsite rooms for those with long commutes.
 There is no cost to stay overnight.

 Once I become an apprentice, how will I get a job?